Creating a Culture of Quality Care

 About Oregon Care Partners

 Oregon Care Partners is a free, high-quality education resource.
-We help family and professional caregivers build the knowledge and skills needed to improve the quality of life of older adults and people living with Alzheimer’s in Oregon.
-Our in-person and online classes create state-wide access to quality training on a wide variety of common caregiving topics, including:
+Since 2014, we have helped family and professional caregivers build the knowledge and skills needed to improve the quality of life and care of older adults and people living with Alzheimer’s in Oregon.

 Number of Oregonians 65+ who will be diagnosed with Alzheimer’s by the year 2025.